ayushgupta2959/Machine-Learning/README.md

 # Machine-Learning
-Exercises and Projects of ML coursera course by Andrew Ng
+Coursera ML Course by Andrew Ng
+Exercises and Projects